 - New precision measurement of pion lifetime reported by Dr. Liping Gan

 |Upcoming Seminars and Events|

-The Department of Physics and Physical Oceanography provides quality programs leading to B.S. and B.A. degrees in physics, with options of General Physics, Physical Oceanography, or 3+2 Physics/Electrical Engineering Degrees.
+The Department of Physics and Physical Oceanography provides quality programs leading to B.S. and B.A. degrees in physics, with options of General Physics, Environmental Physics, Physical Oceanography, or 3+2 Physics/Electrical Engineering Degrees.
 (PDF) We provide courses that stimulate intellectual curiosity, imagination, rational thinking, and thoughtful expression, and through opportunities for student participation in the scholarly activity of its faculty.
 The Department also provides service courses in the natural sciences that acquaint beginning students with the laws of nature and develop their abilities to reason and think critically.

 Ours is a small department and our graduates are glad they choose to major in physics.
 Students with a bachelors degree in physics often receive some of the top starting salaries after graduating from college.
 The most marketable skills that physics majors have are their analytical and problem solving skills.